Sixteen years of Collaborative Learning through Active Sense-making in Physics (CLASP) at UC Davis: Measurements of student learning and transfer

 \subsubsection{MCAT scores}

-Another indication of a positive effect due to Physics 7 came from an analysis of UC Davis students’ performance on the Medical College Admissions Test (MCAT).
-We used about five years of data centered on the point at which we stopped teaching Physics 5 and began teaching Physics 7.
-We compared our students' performance (N = 386 for students who took Physics 5 and N = 347 for students who took Physics 7) on both the Physical Science and Biological portions of the MCAT.
-For the Biological Science part of the test the scores ranged from 3-15 with an average of 9.71 $\pm$ 0.10 whether the students took Physics 5 or Physics 7.
-The Physical Science part of the test had a similar range of scores and an average of 9.26 $\pm$ 0.10 for the students who took Physics 5 and 9.42 $\pm$ 0.11 for the students who took Physics 7.
-This gap of 0.16 $\pm$ 0.15 suggests that the Physics 7 students were better prepared for the MCAT.
-For the MCAT scores, almost all of the increase in performance came from female students whose mean Physical Science MCAT scores were larger by 0.27 $\pm$ 0.2 for the students taking Physics 7 (with male students having the same mean score whether they took Physics 5 or 7).
+In reorganizing the material for the CLASP course, we were concerned that students might not be as prepared for the MCAT so we analyzed some UC Davis students' performances on the Medical College Admissions Test (MCAT).
+We use about five years of data centered on the point at which we stopped teaching Physics 5 and began teaching CLASP.
+We compared our students' performance ($N = 386$ for students who took Physics 5 and $N = 347$ for students who took CLASP) on both the Physical Science and Biological portions of the MCAT.
+For the Biological Science part of the test the scores ranged from 3-15 with an average of 9.71 $\pm$ 0.10 whether the students took Physics 5 or CLASP.
+The Physical Science part of the test had a similar range of scores and an average of 9.26 $\pm$ 0.10 for the students who took Physics 5 and 9.42 $\pm$ 0.11 for the students who took CLASP.
+This gap of 0.16 $\pm$ 0.15 suggests that the CLASP students were slightly better prepared for the MCAT but that the result is not statistically significant (for instance, a t-test has $p = 0.29$).
+Nevertheless, it is important to us that the course not disadvantage our students with respect to the MCAT and certainly that seems to be the case.